SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 :::note
 You can use filters to drill down and examine the data on a granular level.
 :::

-Replace this sample image with one of your App Dashboard, using red box callout:

 **Each panel has a set of filters** that are applied to the results for that panel only, as shown in the following example.
 Click the funnel icon in the top panel menu bar to display a list of panel-specific filters.